Bandwidth/bxml_verb_clarity/recordvm.md

 ## XML: `<RecordVM>`
 The RecordVM verb is used to record a brief message from the user like a voicemail message.
-At the end of the call, a call recording event containing the media with recorded audio URL is generated.
+After recording, a call recording event containing the media with recorded audio URL is generated.
+BXML is expected in the response to the event to continue processing the call.
+If the response did not have a valid BXML, call will be hungup.
+Note that the recording will be in Mono.

 ### Attributes
 | ATTRIBUTE             | DESCRIPTION                                                                                                    |